emmanuellmhango/emmanuellmhango/README.md

 ### About Me

-- A full-stack engineer & IT service Manager.
+- A full-stack engineer & IT Service Manager.
 - Microsoft PowerBI Associate
 - Fun fact: Data Analysis📊